 So this is a foreign entity.

-You believe he's an agent for Pakistan, and that he has access to 44 Democratic Congress people's computers, that he's taking and having access to their emails and sensitive information, and that we know about it, and that they successfully navigate through the deep state Justice Department FBI and convince them not to investigate what is a breach of our national security.
+You believe he's an agent for Pakistan and that he has access to 44 Democratic Congress people's computers, that he's taking and having access to their emails and sensitive information and that we know about it and that they successfully navigate through the deep state Justice Department FBI and convince them not to investigate what is a breach of our national security.

 And it was really a tremendous concerted effort.

-Is it this again like in the case of Strunk and Page and you know McCabe and Baker and Comey or So one of the things about this book is it really names names and it talks about the deep state, which I think of as being way down there.
+So one of the things about this book is it really names names and it talks about the deep state, which I think of as being way down there.

 It's not the figureheads who actually have much less control of the government.

-So this book names names and it says which FBI agents, just regular old special agents, uh threatened witnesses, did all this stuff.
+So this book names names and it says which FBI agents, just regular old special agents, threatened witnesses, did all this stuff.

 It talks about the prosecutors.

-Um I don't know exactly what were you threatened in the course of your investigation?
+Were you threatened in the course of your investigation?

-Um, but a lot of other people were.
+You know, not physically, but a lot of other people were.

-Uh his own wife was, you know, shot at.
+His own wife was shot at.

 A lot of people are in great fear over this kind of thing.

-And it's not just the uh people in the Pakistani circles, it's the Democrats who wanted to speak up.
+And it's not just the people in the Pakistani circles, it's the Democrats who wanted to speak up.

-And so one of the things this book shows is how a lot of Democrats were crying trying to blow the whistle inside the house, but they were afraid of their leadership and they were more concerned with their jobs at the end of the day.
+And so one of the things this book shows is how a lot of Democrats were trying to blow the whistle inside the house, but they were afraid of their leadership and they were more concerned with their jobs at the end of the day.

-And he's, you know, threatening to kill me if I come to the Did you speak to both of his wives?
+And he's, you know, threatening to kill me if I come to the.

 You say he had two.